 The length of sunlight is much harder to control, and this is what actually triggers lettuce to send up flower stalks and go to seed.
 Setting out seedlings as early as possible in the spring (and hoping for a long, cool season) is one workaround.

 You could also start new plants in mid-summer for a fall planting.
 (In warm climates, you would start seeds in fall for a winter planting.)
 Starting the seeds in containers and then transplanting them in a shady spot generally works better than trying to direct sow in hot summer soil.

 Transplant lettuce seedlings in the late afternoon and water them in well.
 This gives them the whole evening and night to settle in before the sun shines on them.

 Add a lot of organic matter to the soil, to retain moisture, and give the plant regular doses of high-nitrogen fertilizer, such as bone meal or fish emulsion, to encourage speedy growthContinue to 6 of 6 below.

 06 of 06

 Common Melon Problems and Solutions

-- Bitter fruits: Bitter or bland melons can be the most frustrating problem because you don't know about it until you bite in.
+- You get bitter fruits: Bitter or bland melons can be the most frustrating problem because you don't know about it until you bite in.
 Bitterness is caused by temperature swings, especially heat spells.
 Keep your soil mulched and watered to prevent stressing your melon plants.
 Amending with organic matter prior to planting will also help conserve moisture.

-- Few fruits per plant: This could just be the type of melon you are growing.
+- You receive a few fruits per plant: This could just be the type of melon you are growing.
 They don't all load up with fruits.
 Other possible causes are planting seeds or seedlings too closely together, resulting in the plants competing for water, sun, and nutrients.
 It could also be from planting them too far apart, causing poor pollination.